Sydney United 58 FC: Recent era

 In 2013, Sydney United took out the league title once more, but failed to make the grand final courtesy of two penalty shoot-out defeats to Bonnyrigg White Eagles and Rockdale City Suns.
 Despite this, their league title meant they qualified for the 2013 National Premier Leagues finals series.
 United beat Canberra FC 2–1 in the quarter finals, Olympic FC 4–3 in the semi-finals and South Hobart FC 2–0 in the final to take out the inaugural National Premier Leagues Championship.

 Sydney United qualified for the inaugural FFA Cup in 2014.
 United drew Far North Queensland FC in the Round of 32 and progressed after a 4–1 win.
 They then faced A-League powerhouse Sydney FC in front of over 8,000 people at the Sydney United Sports Centre, eventually going down 3–1 to the fully professional outfit.

 Sydney United qualified for the 2015 FFA Cup the following season.
 United drew South Hobart FC, whom they beat in 2013 to claim the NPL championship.
-United crawled through, coming back from 2–0 down to draw 3–3 and then take it on penalties.
+United came back from 2–0 down to draw 3–3 and then take it on penalties.
 In the Round of 16, United faced Heidelberg United FC but lost 2–0 in front of 2,200 at Olympic Village in Melbourne.